trunk-io/docs/check/configuration/supported/prettier.md

 ## Auto Enabling

-Prettier will be auto-enabled if any of the following filetypes are present: *typescript, yaml, css, sass, html, markdown, json, javascript, graphql, prettier_supported_configs*
+Prettier will be auto-enabled if any *Typescript, Yaml, Css, Sass, Html, Markdown, Json, Javascript, Graphql or Prettier_supported_configs* files are present.

 ## Settings